picoCTF/start-problem-dev/example-problems/README.md

    - Embeds a dynamic flag in a downloadable artifact.
 Also goes over testing templating.
 1. [Forensics Disk](/example-problems/forensics-disk/)
-   - Embeds the flag in a more complex artifact.
+   - Embeds the flag in a more complex artifact, and discusses the problem of cheesing.
 1. [Custom Web](/example-problems/custom-web/)
    - Demonstrates hosting a simple web-based problem.
 1. [Custom Service](/example-problems/custom-service/)